grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 If you are using the Pod Security admission controller, then MinIO and the tempo-distributed chart can successfully deploy under the baseline pod security level.
 -->

-## Install the Helm chart in a custom namespace
+## Create a custom namespace and add the Helm repository

 Using a custom namespace solves problems later on because you do not have to overwrite the default namespace.